Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Construction of Expander-Based Overlay Network

-We exploit the mixing rate based monitoring algorithm described in \cite{dolev_spanders:_2010} which is modified for our construction scheme (see Alg. \ref{alg:alg3}).
-This monitoring algorithm is used to estimate the expansion of the constructed graph, since calculating the expansion is $NP$ hard.
-The mixing rate based monitoring algorithm, employs the rapidly mixing property of expander graphs, $O(\log n)$ mixing rate.
-Following, the cover time of such graphs is $O(n\log n)$ \cite{dolev_spanders:_2010}.
-The control software starts a random walk of length $O(n \log n)$ on an arbitrary vertex $v$, each new visited vertex is marked and counted.
-The neighbors of the newly visited vertex are added to the set of all neighbors.
-Afterwards, the walk proceeds from one of the randomly chosen neighbors.
-When the random walk terminates, the counter is examined by the control software.
-In case the walk covered less than $n$ nodes, then we can conclude with high probability that the graph is not rapidly mixing as was required or there are too many edges in the constructed graph, implying that the construction was not successful \cite{dolev_spanders:_2010}.
+We exploit the mixing rate based monitoring algorithm described in \cite{dolev_spanders:_2010} which is modified for our construction scheme (Algorithm \ref{alg:alg3}).
+It is known that computing the expansion of a graph is NP-hard.
+Thus, we utilize the fast mixing property, $\bigO(\log n)$, and the cover time, $\bigO(n \log n)$, of expander graphs in the monitoring algorithm.
+The control software starts a random walk of length $\bigO(n \log n)$ on an arbitrary vertex $v$.
+Each new visited vertex by the random walk process is marked and counted, and its neighbors are added to a set of not yet visited vertices.
+Afterward, the walk proceeds from one of the randomly chosen neighbors.
+When the random walk is terminated, the counter is examined by the control software.
+In case the walk covered less than $n$ nodes, we can conclude with high probability that the graph is not rapidly mixing as was required or that there are too many edges in the constructed graph, implying that the construction was not successful \cite{dolev_spanders:_2010}.

-Algorithm \ref{alg:alg3} can be sped up by performing $O(n)$ random walks of length $O(\log n)$ \cite{dolev_spanders:_2010, alon_many_2008}.
-The controller software, which runs the algorithm, in SDN can perform parallel random walks and possibly delegate to other controller units.
-Each of the controller units will return the result to the main controller, upon which it will be the decided to stop generating random spanning trees (see Alg. \ref{alg:alg4}).
+Algorithm \ref{alg:alg3} can be sped up by performing parallel $\bigO(n)$ random walks of length $\bigO(\log n)$~\cite{dolev_spanders:_2010,alon_many_2008}.
+The controller software which runs the algorithm in SDN, can perform parallel random walks and possibly delegate to other controller units.
+Each of the controller units will return the calculated result to the main controller, upon whom will be the decision to stop generating random spanning trees.

-Algorithm \ref{alg:alg4} is executed until the expansion of $U_G^k$, measured by the mixing rate quality, is of the required value or at most $O(\log n)$ iterations.
-At each iteration of the algorithm, the number of generated spanning trees is doubled.
-The algorithm will stop if the required approximation of the expansion is achieved, which results in less spanning trees and less edges in the expander graph.
+Algorithm \ref{alg:alg4} is executed until the expansion of $U_G^k$, measured by the mixing rate quality, reaches the required value or at most $\bigO(\log n)$ iterations.
+The number of generated spanning trees is doubled after each iteration in order to approximate the expansion quicker and reduce the total number of iterations.